Last updated: May 4, 2026

 - Type III: Low-pressure systems (centrifugal chillers)

-- Universal: All types – the preferred certification for HVAC professionals
+- Universal: All types — the standard for full-service HVAC technicians

-Testing is available through ESCO Institute, HVAC Excellence, Refrigeration Service Engineers Society (RSES), and other EPA-approved organizations.
-Exam cost: approximately $20-$100 depending on the provider and format (in-person or online proctored).
+Testing is available through ESCO Institute, HVAC Excellence, and the Refrigeration Service Engineers Society (RSES).
+EPA Universal certification costs approximately $20-$100 depending on the provider and whether you test in-person or online.
+This certification does not expire under normal circumstances, though EPA may require recertification following rule changes.

-Before registering your HVAC business with the Rhode Island Contractors’ Registration and Licensing Board (CRLB), you must complete an approved 5-hour pre-registration course.
-This course covers:
+Before registering your HVAC contracting business with the Rhode Island Contractors’ Registration and Licensing Board (CRLB), you must complete an approved 5-hour pre-registration course.
+The course covers:

 - Rhode Island construction law and contractor responsibilities